 Rasing says one of the challenges of running global network infrastructure is having access to enough information to troubleshoot problems, improve operational efficiency and plan for future needs.
 “So many factors influence network operations in a complex global environment that if you’re not fully informed, you may be flying blind,” says Rasing.

-Network complexity is a major reason Booking.com uses the Kentik Network Observability Cloud to monitor, in detail, all aspects of its network infrastructure.
+Network complexity is a major reason Booking.com uses the Kentik Network Observability Platform to monitor, in detail, all aspects of its network infrastructure.
 When the team adopted Kentik in 2020, the focus was on understanding the types and volumes of traffic hitting the company’s internet edge.
 Part of that data informed decisions on selecting or revising peering arrangements with carriers.

 The use of Kentik soon expanded.
 “Once we saw that we could easily collect data about usage of our network, we immediately wanted to see if we could expand it to other areas,” Rasing recalls.
 A key consideration at that point was scalability, he adds.
 “We have experience with a lot of solutions that work fine until you start to scale them out to the size of our operation.
 That’s when it becomes a problem.”